-Like campus-based programs, Online Gerontology Graduate Programs may be available in a variety of levels and formats – like certificate programs, master’s degree programs, PhDs, and dual programs.
-You may be able to pursue your gerontology courses online from anywhere with an internet connection, at any time of the day or night.
-However, keep in mind that while some programs are completely online, others may have in-person portions…like a residency, if you are hoping to earn a medical degree in gerontology. i Here are a few other factors to consider:
+Like campus-based programs, Online Gerontology Graduate Programs may be available in a variety of levels and formats.
+Some formats include certificate programs, master’s degree programs, PhDs, and dual programs.
+You may be able to pursue your gerontology courses online from anywhere with an internet connection (at any time of the day or night).
+However, keep in mind that while some programs are completely online, others may have in-person portions like a residency.
+If you are hoping to earn a medical degree in gerontology through online gerontology graduate programs, here are a few other factors to consider:

 Prerequisites – Typically, candidates complete undergraduate studies before pursuing a graduate gerontology degree online.
 That usually means earning a bachelor’s degree in biology, chemistry, or a similar area.
 Undergraduate students should take courses in subjects like the physical sciences, math, and life sciences.[i]

 Accreditation – Gerontology online programs should be accredited just like campus-based programs!